Chadyue-SNG/chadyue-sng.github.io/_pages/about.md

 - *04/2022*: One paper about deployable tubular mechanisms is accepted by Actuators.
 - *11/2021*: Our Project "Magnetically-Connected Modular-Reconfigurable Mini-Robot Towards Minimally Invasive Procedures" wins Merit Award in Emedic Global 2021.
 - *08/2021*: Moving from SG to HK for my doctoral study.
-- *07/2021*: One paper about dual-mode tactile hardness sensor is accepted by Smart Materials and Structures.
+- *07/2021*: One paper about dual-mode tactile hardness sensors is accepted by Smart Materials and Structures.
-- *06/2021*: One paper about dynamic piezoelectric tactile sensor is accepted by IEEE Sensors Journal.
+- *06/2021*: One paper about dynamic piezoelectric tactile sensors is accepted by IEEE Sensors Journal.

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Advanced Engineering Materials (Cover Invited)</div><img src='images/AEM_Front_Cover.PNG' alt="sym" width="100%"></div></div>